OpenSlides/OpenSlides/INSTALL.md

     $ docker-compose down

-To remove also the database run:
+To remove also the database (and loose all your data) run:

     $ docker-compose down --volumes